Canadian women are granted the right to vote in federal elections.

 For the purposes of this chapter, we will mostly look at federal elections, though much of what is discussed applies equally to provincial elections, which follow all the same basic rules, only on a smaller scale.
 Elections for local governments, which do not follow the parliamentary system, are generally straightforward affairs in which candidates for all offices are directly elected by a simple plurality vote.

 The Constitution of Canada says any citizen of Canada over the age of 18 is eligible to vote in a federal, provincial or local election.
 This includes Canadians living abroad, who can vote via absentee ballots at overseas embassies and consulates, and even Canadians in prison.
 The different levels of government keeps lists of eligible voters in every area of the country, and in order to vote on election day, citizens are expected to be able to confirm their identity, usually by showing voter ID of some kind, at the voting place.
-Even though Canada is a country with no shortage of public political debate, a lot of Canadians still consider voting an intensely private matter, and asking about how someone voted remains something of a social taboo.

 For a while now, voter turnout in all Canadian elections has been steadily declining, a statistic that causes a great deal of outrage and disappointment among politicians, journalists, and academics.
 Depending on how you calculate it, in a typical federal election, only 45 to 60 per cent of Canadians will bother voting at all, and the numbers are generally far lower in provincial and local races.
 This disengagement is hard to blame on any one cause, but most analysts attribute it to a public that either feels cynical about the ability for politicians to effect meaningful change on the issues that matter to them, or is simply too ill-informed to feel comfortable casting a ballot.

 Canadian federal elections are formally announced by the governor general, who, upon request by the prime minister, dissolves (ends) the current parliament, making it necessary to elect a new one.
-Candidates then become eligible to run for every single seat in the House of Commons, essentially turning 338 local elections into one enormous nation-wide event.
+Candidates then run for every single seat in the House of Commons, essentially turning 338 local elections into one enormous nation-wide event.
 The official campaign period usually lasts about a month, but these days there’s often a long period of pre-campaigning too, especially if the election date has been set in advance.

 Canada is in a bit of a weird situation right now regarding when exactly elections are held.
 Historically, only municipal elections were set on fixed dates, while provincial and federal elections could happen at any time.
 Under the terms of the Canadian Constitution, prime ministers and provincial premiers have a right to call elections whenever they please, so long as the election occurs within at least five years of the last one.
 In theory, this means it’s possible to have two federal or provincial elections within a few months of each other if the PM so decides, and this has actually happened a few times in Canadian electoral history.
-As you might imagine, this system was easily rigged by politicians calling elections when their poll numbers were highest, which led to the rise of the fixed election date movement in the early 2000s.
+As you might imagine, this system could be easily rigged by politicians strategically calling elections when their poll numbers were highest, which led to the rise of the fixed election date movement in the early 2000s.
 Today, nine of Canada’s 10 provinces have set election dates, and the federal government passed fixed election date legislation of its own in 2007.
-However, these laws are all arguably unconstitutional and several have already been ignored for reasons of political convenience.
+However, these laws are all arguably unconstitutional and several have been ignored from time to time for reasons of political strategy.
 At best, it may be most accurate to say that Canadian elections are held on fixed dates — except when they’re not.

 Federal campaigns operate at two levels: local and national.